petevg/layer-openjdk/README.md

 # Overview

 This is a layered charm that generates a deployable OpenJDK charm.
-Source for this charm is available on [github](https://github.com/juju-solutions/layer-openjdk).
+Source for this charm is available at [github](https://github.com/juju-solutions/layer-openjdk).